eone666/mc-telegram-notifier/README.md

-# Telegram Join Notifications
+# Telegram Notifier

 This plugin provides a way to receive notifications on a Telegram chat when a player joins or quits your Minecraft server.

 ## Installation

-1. Download the latest version from the [releases page](https://github.com/eone666/paper-telegram-notification/releases).
+1. Download the latest version from the [releases page](https://github.com/eone666/telegram-notifier/releases).
 2. Place the downloaded JAR file into your server's `plugins` folder.
 3. Start the server.

 ## Configuration

-1. After starting the server with the plugin installed, a `config.yml` file will be generated in the `plugins/TelegramJoinNotifications` folder.
+1. After starting the server with the plugin installed, a `config.yml` file will be generated in the `plugins/TelegramNotifier` folder.
 2. Open the `config.yml` file and set the `enabled` option to `true`.
 3. Obtain a Telegram Bot API token and chat ID.
 Follow [these instructions](https://core.telegram.org/bots#6-botfather) to create a bot and obtain the token, and [these instructions](https://stackoverflow.com/a/32572159) to obtain the chat ID.
 4. Set the `token` and `chatId` options in the `config.yml` file to the values obtained in step 3.